brizzbane/surgetrader/README-0.md

 ## What working bots exist?

-SurgeTrader has two working bots:
+SurgeTrader has the following working bots:

 * HOURLY SURGE: The first one was designed to detect coins with the strongest gain in price over 1 hour.
 It would then buy them and set profit targets.
-You can read about it in [README-hourly.md](README-hourly.md)  ...
+You can read about it in [README-periodic.md](README-periodic.md)  ...
 I'm no longer running it.
 * TELEGRAM CLIENT: The newer bot, scans Telegram channels for buy signals and automatically executes them.
 Then it sets profit targets.
 You can read about it in [README-telegram.md](README-telegram.md) ...
 I'm currently running it.
+* PRICE DIP: buys coins on a price dip

-Both bot versions provide daily and monthly profit reports.
+All bot versions provide daily and monthly profit reports.

-**Neither** implements any form of stop loss.
+**No stop loss has been implemented**.

 # DISCLAIMER

-The author of this software is in no way responsible for any type of loss incurred by those who chose to download and use it.
+The author of this software is in no way responsible for any type of loss incurred by those who choose to download and use it.

 # LICENSE